Tips and Tricks to Stimulate Your Mind

 Do you ever mistake your words?
 Or have trouble remembering things that you swore you knew?
 Don’t worry, you’re not alone.

-Cognitive changes, such as short term memory loss or divided attention, are common symptoms for those living with relapsing forms of MS. We’ve heard from many members of our Lift MS Facebook community that they’ve often forgotten things or experienced other cognitive issues.
+Cognitive changes, such as short-term memory loss or divided attention, are common symptoms for those living with relapsing forms of MS. We’ve heard from many members of our Lift MS® Facebook community that they’ve often forgotten things or experienced other cognitive issues.
 In fact, both the National MS Society and the MS Association of America report that nearly half of all people with MS will develop problems with cognition during the course of their disease.

-For that reason, we thought it would be helpful to provide some Tips and Tricks that could stimulate your mind.
+For that reason, we thought it would be helpful to provide some tips and tricks that could stimulate your mind.
 Our ideas are simple, and just may help you find ways to help address cognitive changes.
-Don’t forget to also discuss any questions about symptoms with your health care provider at your next visit.
+Don’t forget to also discuss any questions about symptoms with your healthcare provider at your next visit.

 - Eat well.
 Try to maintain a healthy, balanced diet.
 This may help support your mind and body.
 You can find a few healthy recipes on our blog or watch recipe videos on our Facebook Page.

 - Play brain games.
 Do puzzles, play cards, or fill out crossword puzzles.
 You can find a variety of brain games in books or online!

 - Combine modes of learning.
 Instead of just reading something—read it, say it, listen to it, write it, and do it!
 You’ll be more likely to remember something if you combine a few of these learning techniques.

 - Repeat, repeat, repeat.
 Don’t be afraid to repeat yourself, or ask others to do the same.
 Repetition will help you verify what you heard and may help your attention span and memory.